mbromber/artifact-sorted-datalog-hammer/README.md

 By default the script overwrites the CSV file storing the previous results for the solver/tool.
 With this option the new results are appended to the old ones.
 This makes it possible to split the selection of benchmarks over several files in order to make breaks in between.

-### The combine_results.pl Script in Detail
+### The Script for Combining Results

-The script [combine_results.pl](combine_results.pl) can be used to combine the CSV files returned by the [run_selection.pl script](#the-run_selection.pl-script-in-detail) into two LaTeX tables: one corresponds to the result table from our paper and the other provides some additional details.
+The script [combine_results.pl](combine_results.pl) can be used to combine the CSV files returned by the [run_selection.pl script](#the-script-for-running-benchmarks) into two LaTeX tables: one corresponds to the result table from our paper and the other provides some additional details.

 #### Table Legends
 Columns: